How can I make my website faster?

 How can I make my website load faster?

 Cars are often evaluated based on how quickly they accelerate from 0 to 100 km/h.
-The faster a car is, the more premium it’s perceived.
+The faster a car is, the more premium it’s perceived to be.
 The same principle applies to website speed, but instead of luxury status, the reward is higher rankings on Google, which leads to more users and customers.
 Yes, site speed is a crucial factor in search engine rankings.
 Beyond that, it directly affects user experience – if a site is noticeably slow, users are likely to leave before discovering any value it offers.

 How to measure site speed and what parameters should you pay attention to?